Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: A Closer Look at the Track Coalescence Effect

-The BP method, just as JPDA filtering methods, performs soft \ac{da} in the sense that it calculates approximate marginal posterior state \acp{pdf} $\tilde{f}\big(\V{x}_{k}^{(j)} \big|\V{z}_{1:k}\big)$ via a summation over all the possible associations, thereby taking into account the entire \ac{da} distribution (see \eqref{eq:JPDA_approx2}).
+The BP method, just as JPDA filtering methods, performs soft \ac{da} in the sense that it calculates approximate marginal posterior state \acp{pdf} $\tilde{f}\big(\V{x}_{k}^{(j)} \big|\V{z}_{1:k}\big)$ via a weighted summation over all possible associations, thereby taking into account the entire \ac{da} distribution (see \eqref{eq:JPDA_approx2}).
 However, in contrast to JPDA filter methods, it relies on loopy BP and thus computes overconfident approximations $\tilde{p}\big(a^{(j)}_k \big|\V{z}_{1:k}\big)$ of the marginal posterior \ac{da} \acp{pmf} $p\big(a^{(j)}_k \big|\V{z}_{1:k}\big)$.
-These approximations resemble $p_{ \rho}\big(a^{(j)}_k \big|\V{z}_{1:k}\big)$ with $\rho \!>\!
+These approximations resemble $p_{ \rho}\big(a^{(j)}_k \big|\V{z}_{1:k}\big)$ for some $\rho \!>\!
 1$, which means that the BP method emphasizes likely PT-measurement associations and deemphasizes unlikely ones.
 Thus, the soft \ac{da} performed by the BP method is somewhat closer, in regard to the tracking results, to the hard \ac{da} performed by MHT methods (which do not exhibit the track coalescence effect).
 This explains why the BP method exhibits a reduced track coalescence effect.
-Furthermore, since the BP method still performs soft \ac{da} similar to the JPDA filter, it does not exhibit a track repulsion effect.
+However, the BP solution is still less confident than the solution provided by MHT, which does not reflect association ambiguity by setting $\rho = \infty$.
+The price paid for the reduced track coalescence is that the BP solution tends to be overconfident.